“SUMMER OF lOVE”

 “That’s very sweet of you,” she smiled as he climbed in.

 Samantha slipped back into her bikini and ran into the living room to pull on her cover-up.
-Shawn was seated cross-legged on the couch with Zack.
+Shawn sat cross-legged on the couch with Zack.

 Samantha panicked, “Shawn we need to get back to town, now!”

 Chase kissed her forehead and slipped his a card into Sam’s palm.
 They said their goodbyes and raced down to the parking lot across the street.
 Every minute counted.
-It seemed that each moment was passing too quickly.
+Each moment was passing too fast.
 They paid for parking and moved onto Wilshire Boulevard.
 Shawn lived in Santa Monica where Sam had parked her car.
 By the time she got into her vehicle, it was already six o’clock.

 She still had to drive all the way to Beverly Hills.
-The traffic on Wilshire was insanely sluggish.
-She thought back to Chase’s patient demeanor, helping her take a shower naked while he assisted.
+The traffic on Wilshire was sluggish.
+She thought back to Chase’s patient demeanor, helping her shower while he assisted, standing behind her naked, his hands sliding from her hips to her breasts, kissing her neck, but he did not take advantage!
 What kind of man does that?
 Another good guy, that’s for certain.
 Recalling their sensual interaction she almost made a U-turn.

 Samantha arrived at her apartment on Palm Drive at 6:45 and ran up the back steps from the carport.
 She slathered soothing aloe cream on her pink body.
 She was finishing applying her makeup when she heard the apartment buzzer.
 If it was Dennis, she needed more time to dress.

 Pulling on her robe she walked out to buzz him in.
-When she opened the door he stood smiling with a bouquet of flowers.
+When she opened the door he stood smiling with a bouquet.

 “Oh Dennis, I went to the beach with Shawn today and came home with a terrible headache from the sun.
 Please forgive me, I was resting and lost track of time.”